tshepang/blog/content/developer of note: John Palmieri.md

 Every so often, there appears a developer who pressures me away from my lazy, unfocused, and undisciplined ass to go do some useful programming.
-This time around it\'s John Palmieri, the most visible of the developers of [PyGObject] (Python bindings for GTK+ and GLib).
+This time around it's John Palmieri, the most visible of the developers of [PyGObject] (Python bindings for GTK+ and GLib).
 The old way of using GTK+ with Python has for years been PyGTK and this guy has been tirelessly working to move the world to the more modern PyGObject, and